thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 *

-Meanwhile, Arlo and Jeremiah go on a stakeout of the Watchers' Manor.
+Meanwhile, Arlo and Jeremiah go on a stakeout of the [[Watchers]]' Manor.
 There is a lower fence they can break a hole in, or jump over.
 There's a hedge at the back with an opening leading to a small wooden door.
 There's windows looking out on the garden (dark at the moment).

 They overhear two male voices -- one almost hysterical, one firm.
 Peering through the gap in the fence, they see the cellar door open -- the two Watcher brothers chuck an elderly man out, tell him not to come back.
 The elderly man is a bit drunk.